 Mr. Robichaux has also argued cases in the United States Fifth Circuit Courts of Appeal in both Louisiana and Texas.
 He is admitted to those courts as well as the United States Supreme Court.
 Mr. Robichaux has been appointed a Special Assistant Attorney General for the State of Louisiana to handle complicated liability and damage cases, and he has been appointed a Special Prosecutor for the Louisiana Board of Chiropractic Examiners.

-In the area of mediation and dispute resolution, Mr. Robichaux is near completion of his LLM in Dispute Resolution from Pepperdine University Law School's Straus Institute -- a world leader in ADR.
+Mr. Robichaux obtained his LLM in Divorce Mediation and Dispute Resolution from Pepperdine University Law School's Straus Institute -- a world leader in ADR.
 He has engaged in numerous mediations and arbitrations both as a disputant and a neutral.

 Mr. Robichaux handles traditional mediations and arbitrations, including those involving complex business, construction, tort, and family law issues.
 He has resolved multi-party, complex legal matters involving millions of dollars.
 Mr. Robichaux also spends time in his ADR practice serving as a neutral in peer review and credentialing matters for healthcare professionals.
 Mr. Robichaux is recognized by the Bar Register of Preeminent Lawyers in addition to the many other accolades he has received throughout his 35 year career.